BIMSBbioinfo/ikarus/README.rst

 Installation
 ============
-Make sure you are using python >= 3.8 before installing ikarus.
+Make sure you are using :code:`python >= 3.8` before installing ikarus.
 If that requirement is fulfilled, ikarus can be installed from a gitthub repo:

 ::